4.29 from 7 votes

 cinnamon rolls on a stove.

-Once your rolls are out of the oven, pour frosting over while still warm.
+Once your rolls are out of the oven, pour frosting over them while still warm.
 You'll want it to get all in those nooks and crannies...that's what makes them so yummy!

 cream cheese cinnamon rolls cooling on a red towel.

-You absolutely can!
+I love freezing bulk pans of these for easy weekend breakfasts!
 I love the process of making these with the kids, but it's not something I do every weekend.
 It's a long, drawn-out process...definitely a labor of love.

-Bake according to instructions, cool to room temperature, and freeze the cinnamon rolls with the top secured.
 When you're ready to serve, remove from the freezer, remove lid, and cover with aluminum foil.
 (My husband recommends tenting the foil so the cream cheese icing doesn't stick.)
 Bake at 350 degrees for 45-50 minutes, until center rolls are warm.

 They thaw and recook beautifully and you'd never know they were made weeks/months ago!
 And, trust me, all of the effort is so worth it - these are insanely delicious.

-Cinnamon Roll FAQs
+🙋🏻 Cinnamon Roll FAQs

 Yes, because of the ingredients you use in this recipe, you will need to refrigerate these cinnamon rolls after they cool.
 The cream cheese in the filling and icing will spoil at room temperature.
 They are typically good in the refrigerator for 4-5 days.